 We aim to build a project similar to “Encyclopædia Britannica's Guide to Shakespeare”, with a strong scholarly slant and attention to minute details.
 Our team's two previous projects, “Russian Shakespeare” (www.rus-shake.ru) and “Shakespeare's World: An Electronic Encyclopaedia” (www.world-shake.ru), have been focused on the works, personality and adaptations of Shakespeare.
 Placing Shakespeare now in the context of complex developments in early modern English literature, culture and history, we hope our project will help the promotion of scholarship in Russia as well as strengthen the links between Russian academic and artistic communities and their English-speaking counterparts.

-Makarov Vladimir Sergeevich, Candidate of Science (philology), associate professor of the English Language Department at Kazan State University.
+Makarov Vladimir Sergeevich, Candidate of Philology, Associate Professor, English Language Department, Kazan State University.

 Макаров Владимир Сергеевич — кандидат филологических наук, доцент кафедры английского языка Казанского государственного университета.